Kumiko (character): Episode 4

 In 2018, after learning that his business rival Tom Cole has convinced Doyona Industries to cut their business ties with Daniel due to Robby's affiliation with Miyagi-Do and actions against Miguel at the end of the school brawl, he travels to Tokyo, Japan to try to persuade them not to.
 His attempt fails, however, prompting Daniel to travel to Okinawa and revisit old memories of Mr. Miyagi.
 He returns to Tomi Village to find that it has been turned into a mall and sees Kumiko dancing.
 When she completes her dance, she is surprised to see Daniel, whom she recognizes immediately.

 Over tea, she tells Daniel that after graduation, she joined the Hijikata Tatsumi Dance Company, and traveled around the world.
 She said that London was her favorite place, because she got to see The Cranberries open for Radiohead in 1995.
 After returning to Okinawa to take care of Aunt Yukie, she started teaching.
-After Aunt Yukie passed away, Kumiko inherited her home (and does not want to sell it).
+After Aunt Yukie died, Kumiko inherited her home (and does not want to sell it).
 She also said that Aunt Yukie wanted her to get married, but she preferred to be a "free agent", explicitly referencing Daniel's use of the term to her when they first met.
 When Daniel said that he was surprised that she didn't receive proposals, she said that "many tried, but none of them fought to the death for me".
 They both feel like time hasn't passed, when they realize it has been over 30 years.
 Kumiko notes that "maybe if we had Facebook and Instagram back then, we would've never lost touch".